BlrChessClub/BCC-website/events/2025/03-22-chess-cheers.md

 **Please Note: The discount is only applicable if your team consists of one male and one female.
 If the pair is not mixed, the discount will not be valid.**

+Disclaimer: Drinks will be served at Kaavu.
+Kids are welcome to join but must be accompanied by their parents

 ## What's Included

 - Chance to win **Premium Wooden Chess Sets** from `Enterro Chess` through a Lucky Draw